syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-image.md

 Users can set fallback fonts for specific Unicode range of text to be used in Word to Image conversion.

-The following code example demonstrates how users can add fallback fonts by using a specific Unicode range of text that DocIO considers internally while converting a Word document to Image.
+The following code example demonstrates how users can add fallback fonts by using a specific Unicode range of text that DocIO considers internally while converting a Word document to an Image.

 {% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}
-//Opens the file as stream
+//Opens the file as stream.
 using (FileStream inputStream = new FileStream("Template.docx", FileMode.Open, FileAccess.Read))
 {
-   //Loads an existing Word document file stream using (WordDocument wordDocument = new WordDocument(inputStream, Syncfusion.DocIO.FormatType.Docx)) {
+   //Loads an existing Word document file stream. using (WordDocument wordDocument = new WordDocument(inputStream, Syncfusion.DocIO.FormatType.Docx)) {
-      //Adds fallback font for "Arabic" custom unicode range wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x0600, 0x06ff, "Arial"));
+      //Adds fallback font for "Arabic" custom unicode range. wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x0600, 0x06ff, "Arial"));
-      //Adds fallback font for "Hebrew" custom unicode range wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x0590, 0x05ff, "Times New Roman"));
+      //Adds fallback font for "Hebrew" custom unicode range. wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x0590, 0x05ff, "Times New Roman"));
-      //Adds fallback font for "Hindi" custom unicode range wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x0900, 0x097F, "Nirmala UI"));
+      //Adds fallback font for "Hindi" custom unicode range. wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x0900, 0x097F, "Nirmala UI"));
-      //Adds fallback font for "Chinese" custom unicode range wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x4E00, 0x9FFF, "DengXian"));
+      //Adds fallback font for "Chinese" custom unicode range. wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x4E00, 0x9FFF, "DengXian"));
-      //Adds fallback font for "Japanese" custom unicode range wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x3040, 0x309F, "MS Gothic"));
+      //Adds fallback font for "Japanese" custom unicode range. wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x3040, 0x309F, "MS Gothic"));
-      //Adds fallback font for "Thai" custom unicode range wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x0E00, 0x0E7F, "Tahoma"));
+      //Adds fallback font for "Thai" custom unicode range. wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0x0E00, 0x0E7F, "Tahoma"));
-      //Adds fallback font for "Korean" custom unicode range wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0xAC00, 0xD7A3, "Malgun Gothic"));
+      //Adds fallback font for "Korean" custom unicode range. wordDocument.FontSettings.FallbackFonts.Add(new FallbackFont(0xAC00, 0xD7A3, "Malgun Gothic"));
-      //Instantiation of DocIORenderer for Word to PDF conversion. using (DocIORenderer render = new DocIORenderer())
+      //Instantiation of DocIORenderer for Word to Image conversion. using (DocIORenderer render = new DocIORenderer())
       {
          //Convert the entire Word document to images.